 China has long been a powerhouse when it comes to manufacturing and technology, but its recent foray into the e-commerce world has been nothing short of impressive.
 In just 10 years, China has become the world’s leading online shopping nation.

 During the Coronavirus outbreak, China’s e-commerce retail sales increased significantly.
 China’s retail e-commerce sales value will be over 2.49 trillion US dollars in 2021, reflecting a 15% year-on-year increase.
 According to projections, internet retail sales in China will exceed 3.6 trillion US dollars by 2025.
 Here are the 6 reasons why China is dominating the e-commerce world.

 1. China’s massive population

 China has over 1.3 billion people, making it the most populous country in the world.
 This large population provides a big potential market for e-commerce businesses.

-China has experienced rapid economic growth in recent years, with the economy growing at an average rate of 10% from 2001 to 2010.
+China has experienced an economy growing at an average rate of 10% from 2001 to 2010.
 This strong economic growth has helped to create a large middle class in China that is increasingly wealthy and interested in purchasing goods and services online.

 In the early days of e-commerce, buying and selling goods online was done through personal computers.
 However, in recent years, there has been a major shift to mobile commerce, with people now using their smartphones and other mobile devices to complete transactions.
 This trend is particularly evident in China, where the growth of e-commerce has been supported by the widespread use of mobile devices.